1Password/scim-examples/do-app-platform-op-cli/README.md

 _Learn how to deploy 1Password SCIM Bridge on the [DigitalOcean App Platform](https://docs.digitalocean.com/products/app-platform/) service._

-This deployment consists of two [resources](https://docs.digitalocean.com/glossary/resource/): A [service](https://docs.digitalocean.com/glossary/service/) for the for the SCIM bridge and an [internal service](https://docs.digitalocean.com/glossary/service/#internal-services) for Redis.
+This deployment consists of two [resources](https://docs.digitalocean.com/glossary/resource/): a [service](https://docs.digitalocean.com/glossary/service/) for the for the SCIM bridge and an [internal service](https://docs.digitalocean.com/glossary/service/#internal-services) for Redis.
 There are a few benefits to deploying 1Password SCIM Bridge on DigitalOcean App Platform:

 - **Low cost:** For standard deployments, the service will host your SCIM bridge for ~$10 USD/month (as of March 2024).
-App Platform pricing is variable based on activity, and you can learn more on [DigitalOcean's pricing page](https://www.digitalocean.com/pricing/app-platform).
+App Platform pricing is variable based on activity.
+Learn more on [DigitalOcean's pricing page](https://www.digitalocean.com/pricing/app-platform).
 - **Automatic DNS record management:** You don't need to manage a DNS record.
 App Platform automatically provides a unique one for your SCIM bridge domain.
 - **Automatic TLS certificate management:** App Platform automatically handles TLS certificate management on your behalf.
-- **Multiple deployment options:** The SCIM bridge can be deployed directly to DigitalOcean from your local terminal using this guide, or from the DigitalOcean Apps portal using the [support guide](https://support.1password.com/cs/scim-deploy-digitalocean-ap/).
+- **Multiple deployment options:** You can deploy the SCIM bridge directly to DigitalOcean from your local terminal using this guide, or from the DigitalOcean Apps portal using the [support guide](https://support.1password.com/cs/scim-deploy-digitalocean-ap/).
 If you're using a custom deployment, cloning this repository is recommended.

 **Table of contents:**